If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Vanilla Sweet Cream Cold Brew

-Don’t think the Vanilla Sweet Cream Cold Brew is, well, vanilla if you want just a little shot of caffeine; the vanilla tones down the bitter coffee taste.
+Don’t assume the Vanilla Sweet Cream Cold Brew tastes like straight vanilla.
+The vanilla tones down the bitter coffee notes.

 If you want to jazz it up, add toppings like caramel brulée, chocolate curls, and salted brown butter topping.